w3c/wg-effectiveness/process.md

 When a new Charter is made the proponents (people writing the charter) make the Advisory Committee ([AC](#advisory-committee-ac)) aware of the new charter through the [AC mailing list](#) list.
 The AC reviews all new charters for a minimum of four weeks.

-After the AC has approved the Charter, the [Director](#the-director) calls for participation in the group, inviting all [AC members](#advisory-committee-ac) to join or nominate colleagues to join the group.
+After the AC has approved the Charter, the Team calls for participation in the group, inviting all [AC members](#advisory-committee-ac) to join or nominate colleagues to join the group.

 For details on the Call for Participation and AC Appeals against Working or Interest Groups being created please see the [W3C Process Document](https://www.w3.org/Consortium/Process/#cfp).